Zaynpimpakhun/suratthani-park-planting/README.md

 ---

-## Overview
+## About

-This project develops a spatial planting recommendation plan for Rama IX Public Park in Suratthani, Thailand — a former wetland area now serving as the city's primary green space.
-The plan aims to increase canopy coverage from 31% to over 60% and reduce urban surface temperatures through evidence-based tree placement.
+Rama IX Park is an 8.97-hectare public park in central Suratthani, built on former wetland and peat swamp.
+Current canopy coverage sits at 31%, well below the WHO recommended 40%.
+This project develops an evidence-based planting plan to bring coverage to 60% over 10 years, while reducing surface temperatures and restoring some ecological character of the original site.

-Carried out under the **Urban Resilience Building and Nature** project, supported by the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety of the Federal Republic of Germany (IKI).
+The work was carried out under the Urban Resilience Building and Nature project, funded by the International Climate Initiative (IKI) of the Federal Republic of Germany.

 ---